DEPhantom/Custom_Encoder/README.md

 | `instance_temperature` | float  | Any number     | `0.5`     | Temperature for instance loss   |
 | `cluster_temperature`  | float  | Any number     | `1.0`     | Temperature for cluster loss    |

 Below is an example configuration.
-如果要更詳細的教學 請參照...
+For a more detailed tutorial, please refer to the [documentation](https://github.com/DEPhantom/Custom_Encoder/blob/main/examples/config_tutorial.ipynb).

 ```sh
 # general